bitmachk/bitmachk.github.io/index.md

 here's a simple guideline for running your bitcoin machine...

-the first thing to do is to get a good location for putting your machine
+the first thing to do is to get a good location for installing your machine

 ![hotspot](https://bitmachk.github.io/images/hotspot.png)

-after setup your hardware, the next thing your gonna to do is to config your admin server
+after setuping your hardware, the next thing your gonna to do is to config your admin server

 login to your server's via the terminal